JavaScript example

 Run the request where the API key is protected.

-Server-side JavaScript can enforce account policy and avoid exposing a production bearer key in browser bundles.
+Server-side JavaScript can enforce account policy and avoid exposing a bearer key in browser bundles.

 01